cloudflare/cloudflare-docs/content/cloudflare-for-platforms/cloudflare-for-saas/start/advanced-settings/apex-proxying/setup.md

 {{<render file="_get-started-per-hostname.md" noMarkdown=true >}}

-### Step 3 - Have customer create A record
+### Step 3 - Have customer create DNS record

+To finish the custom hostname setup, your customer can set up either an `A` or `CNAME` record at their authoritative DNS provider.

+{{<Aside type="note">}}

+If you want your customers to be able to use `CNAME` records, you will need to complete the [normal setup process](/cloudflare-for-platforms/cloudflare-for-saas/start/getting-started/) as well.

+{{</Aside>}}

+#### `A` record

-To finish the custom hostname setup, your customer needs to set up an `A` record at their authoritative DNS that points their hostname to the IP prefixed allocated for your account.
+If your customer uses an `A` record at their authoritative DNS provider, they need to point their hostname to the IP prefixed allocated for your account.

 {{<render file="_get-started-check-statuses.md">}}